DreFlo/lcom-2020-2021-proj/README.md

 # TotallyNotMario!
 ## Info
   Heavily Mario inspired game created for FEUP's MIEIC's LCOM course.
 Final grade 16.
+Only works in LCOM's provided MINIX image.
 ## Compilation
   Just run make in the folder with all .c and .h files.
 ## Run